Maxteabag/plazmascript/README.md

 "password.txt" will be ignore in github.

-#2) Configure settings in pb2config.
+#2) Configure settings in pb2config and follow the instructions in the comments.
-if contributing, please do not commit pb2config